Johnny Holland

-Johnny Ray Holland (born March 11, 1965) is an American professional football coach and former player who is the linebackers coach for the San Francisco 49ers of the National Football League (NFL).
+Johnny Ray Holland (born March 11, 1965) is an American professional football coach and former linebacker who currently serves as the defensive run game coordinator for the San Francisco 49ers of the National Football League (NFL).
 Holland played in the NFL as a linebacker for the Green Bay Packers from 1987 to 1993.
 He was inducted into the Green Bay Packers Hall of Fame.

 Holland played college football for the Texas A&M Aggies and was selected in the second round of the 1987 NFL draft.
 He won a Super Bowl with the Packers.
 He is also an inductee into the Texas A&M Hall of Fame and the Cotton Bowl Hall of Fame.

 Playing career

 High school

 Holland is a graduate of Hempstead High School in Hempstead, Texas.
 While attending Hempstead High, Holland was a letterman in several sports.
 He became an All-State player in both football and basketball, while simultaneously becoming a top-10 student.
 Holland is the first of only three Hempstead High School alumni to play in the NFL, the other being Harvey Williams and Tre Turner.